tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Cancel invoice in the SAT
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If the accounting period is closed, and the invoice was canceled in the SAT, the status in Odoo will be published while the **Electronic invoicing** status will be *Sent* and the SAT status is *Cancelled*.
+If the accounting period is closed, and the invoice was canceled in the SAT, the status in CoquiAPPs will be published while the **Electronic invoicing** status will be *Sent* and the SAT status is *Cancelled*.